master-hamster/Events/README.md

   - ELED (EOutputDevice) - LED, connected to arduino digital ports in on/off mode, not PWM!
   - ECandle (EOutputDevice) - Candle imitaion, pwm, flickering effect based on level changing

+In active development, i don't recommend to use it now.